-What I love about Living Local is that its the one event a year that is for locals by locals.
-Being a seasonal community, Summer is usually chock full of work and guests - so we loose touch with our friends and community.
-The festival brings people back together again - and through the joyous atmosphere full of local food, music and events for kids-of-all ages we are reminded just how amazing this community is.
+What I love about Living Local is that it's the one event a year that is for locals by locals.
+Being a seasonal community, Summer is usually chock full of work and guests - so we lose touch with our friends and community.
+The festival brings people back together again - and through the joyous atmosphere full of local food, music, and events for kids-of-all ages we are reminded just how amazing this community is.

 Long before Farm.Field.Sea.
 (9 years ago to be exact), I came on board to produce the festival -- growing it organically to what it is today.
 Its a labor of love for sure - every year we aim to raise the bar adding in new interactive elements and programs with the goal for the festival to best represent all corners of 'local' on this little island.

-The free event taking place at The Agricultural Hall in West Tisbury, begins September 22nd with the Opening Night event "A talk with Fascinating Islanders' with focus on Women Farmers of the island.
+The free event taking place at The Agricultural Hall in West Tisbury begins September 22nd with the Opening Night event "A talk with Fascinating Islanders' with focus on Women Farmers of the island.
 The celebration continues on September 23rd at the Agricultural Hall.
-There is so much going on that I will just give you the schedule -- pasted below!
-Do check out Living Local's Facebook page and website for up-to-date programming.
+There is so much going on that I will just give you the schedule -- see below!
+Do check out Living Local's Facebook page and website for new programming.

 The 19th Annual Living Local Harvest Festival

 Harvest Festival: Saturday, September 23rd 10AM – 4PM